Kate-Spade-Brightspot-Kennedy-J.Crew-Everly-T-Strap-Mary-Jane-Eugenia-Hargrove-The-Age-of-Grace-1

 Don’t Let Smoke Get Into Your Eyes

-My fascination is the way the world was informed when black smoke rose from the Sistine Chapel chimney at the end of the day on Tuesday, March 12, 2103, indicating “not yet.”
+My fascination is how the world was informed when black smoke rose from the Sistine Chapel chimney at the end of the day on Tuesday, March 12, 2103, indicating “not yet.”
 However, when white smoke rose from the chimney the next day, this color of smoke indicated “pope elected.”

 Kate-Spade-Brightspot-Kennedy-J.Crew-Everly-T-Strap-Mary-Jane-Eugenia-Hargrove-The-Age-of-Grace-2